gumacahin/gumacahin.github.io/_posts/2016-09-28-paper-sizes-in-the-philippines.markdown

 category: personal
 ---

-I can't understand why Filipino has mixed standards when it comes to measurements.
+I can't understand why Filipinos has mixed standards when it comes to measurements.
 Whenever you go to any store and you tell them how much of the item you are purchasing you'll always have to confirm the unit of measure.
 For example, when you ask for the price of a length of wire it's probably by the